 Before the child, they lay down their last and greatest treasures.
 They don’t need it anymore having found something greater.
 And while they used all their learning and reason to discern the signs outside, now, they can hear God speak to them inside – like Joseph, God speaks to them in a dream, guiding them from within.
 And their transformation in the encounter causes them to go back a different way from before.
 This is not the end of their journey, it’s just the beginning.
 From now, it will be a new journey altogether, having touched the God they never knew.

 This journey that the Magi is a pattern for the Christian life, an invitation to you and me.
-The journey of our lives involves a risk.
-It’s a risk anyone who has discerned a religious calling would be familiar with.
+Everything in our lives involves risk.
+There is risk in stepping out, into a new job.
+Risk in leaving a familiar one, as you feel prompted to follow something greater.
+To step out in courting someone.
+To have children.
+To have more children.
+To sincerely search if God might be calling one to religious life.
 ‘God, is this really you?
 Can you please give me a clear sign?’
 But no. The sign is not clear because our eyes don’t see clearly.
-You simply have to do the hard work of discernment.
-The only clear sign will come, right at the end, in the Church, when you’re ordained.
+We simply have to do the hard work of discernment.
+The sign comes usually at the end.
+For those discerning their vocation, when one stands in the Church to be ordained or stands next to their beloved, to be united in matrimony.

-If you’ve not made this journey, you will not have the strength to bear the weight of grace and responsibility that comes with it.
+One who has not made this journey, will not have the strength to bear the weight of grace and responsibility that comes with it.
+This is a risk because, the journey of discipleship is the journey of learning to love.
+And to love involves the willingness to change.
+One who refuses to change does not love.

-But if you’ve been faithful to your search, done the hard work of learning to know and love the other person – chastely – you will know enough and have the freedom at some point to say yes (or no for that matter!).
-And then, the sign is made clear as you meet God in the Church, who seals the union.
-From there, you go back a different way, seeing the world differently, together.
-There is no promise that your life together is going to be all rosy.
-Precisely the opposite!
-But there is the promise of grace.
-And that God will be in your union and he will lead you.
-At the end of the journey, you will come face to face with your Creator, the God who is Love itself.
-If you’ve been faithful to your journey, you will have been transformed into becoming fully the same image of love.
-Then in seeing God, your heart will be satisfied, wildly ecstatic, like the Magi.
-But if you have rejected this invitation and withdrawn into yourself, there is the frightful prospect of becoming a Herod and this encounter will be hell.
+At the end of the journey, we will come face to face with our Creator, the God who is Love itself.
+If we’ve been faithful to our respective journeys, we will have been transformed into becoming fully the same image of love.
+Then in seeing God, our heart will be satisfied, wildly ecstatic, like the Magi.
+But if we have rejected this invitation and withdrawn into ourself, there is the frightful prospect of becoming a Herod and this encounter will be hell.
 This word has come to you and me.
 The journey is long, but never without joy or grace.
 The strength to make it, we find in the Eucharist.